phantom-voltage/3-matching-scheduler/README.md

 ###To Do:

-* Explain why certain solving methods for GLPK work better than others
+* Explain why certain solving methods for GLPK work better than others.
  * Branching Pseudo-Cost Heuristic
  * Backtracking by best prediction heuristic
  * Cuts by mixed integer rounding